AffableAWE/async-gateway-proxy/README.md

 ## changes will soon start reflecting in the repo

-## 3 phases out of 6 has been completed in the local dir, might be pushing the code on the VPS than start commiting all the changes
+## 3 phases out of 6 has been completed in the local dir, might be pushing the code on the VPS than start commiting all the changes.

+## writting tests

 A minimal async API gateway / reverse proxy in Python.
 Routes incoming HTTP